Kena Ember

 Cost Disadvantage

-5 Accidental Change: If startled she may burst into flame.
+5 Accidental Change: If startled, scared or angry she may burst into flame.
 (Fiery Form) 8- (Uncommon)

 10 Distinctive Features: Meta-human (Not Concealable; Always Noticed and Causes Major Reaction; Detectable Only By Technology Or Major Effort)